 ASU No. 2023-07.
 "Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures ("ASU 2023-04").
 This update requires public entities with reportable segments to provide additional and more detailed disclosures.
 This standard is effective for annual periods beginning after December 15, 2023.
-The Company is not currently required to report segment information and, as such, does not expect the adoption to have an impact on its consolidated financial statements.
+The Company is not currently required to report segment information and, as such, the adoption did not have an impact on its consolidated financial statements.